-However, despite all this, there are still people who manage to make themselves scarce, even while being hunted by the police.
+However, despite all this, there are still people who manage to slip through the cracks, even while the police are hunting them.

-There are 31 people on the National Crime Agency's most-wanted list, some of whom have been on the run for over a decade and have a £10,000 reward for information leading to their arrest.
-The Crimestoppers website lists 355 wanted individuals, but the exact number of people on the run from the police in the UK is unclear.
+There are 31 people on the the UK's National Crime Agency's most-wanted list, some of whom have been on the run for over a decade and have a £10,000 [$12,513] reward for information leading to their arrest.
+The Crimestoppers website, which allows civilians to leave anonymous tips for police, lists 355 wanted individuals, but the exact number of people on the run from the police in the UK is unclear.

 Who are these people who have dedicated their lives to running from the police?
 People who have made themselves so anonymous that even the people paid to find them can't.

-"You don't realise how much of your life is spent looking at shit on your phone until you have to throw it in a river."
+"You don't realize how much of your life is spent looking at shit on your phone until you have to throw it in a river."

-"She said to me: 'Steve, I haven't done anything wrong.
-I can't live like this any longer,' and I knew it was either hand myself in and face up to it or lose her and the kids," he says over the phone from prison.
-"It wasn't fair for me to put them through all that shit, but you you're not really thinking straight when you know you're going to get banged up."
+"She said to me, 'Steve, I haven't done anything wrong.
+I can't live like this any longer,' and I knew it was either hand myself in and face up to it, or lose her and the kids," he says over the phone from prison.
+"It wasn't fair for me to put them through all that shit, but you're not really thinking straight when you know you're going to get locked up."

-"If you'd known how serious it was would you still have run?"
-I ask.
+I asked him, "If you'd known how serious it was, would you still have run?"

-Josh, originally from the Midlands, made his way from his adopted home city of Madrid to Valencia, where he lived undercover.
-He did the most cliché thing someone on the run can do: he grew a beard.
+Josh, originally from central England, made his way from his adopted home city of Madrid to Valencia, where he lived undercover.
+He did the most cliché thing someone on the run can do—he grew a beard.
 However, he also adopted the identity in his new passport and cut ties with everyone from his former life.

 "The most important thing is to not have direct contact with family," he says.
 "They'll monitor them, knowing that sooner or later you'll get in touch.
 That's how they catch most people.
 You have to be disciplined."

-Josh says that keeping your head above water is one of the hardest parts of being on the run: "It's expensive running all the time – people rip you off constantly.
-When you're paying for an apartment or buying a car in cash, it doesn't take a mind-reader to work out something's going on.
-People charge you through the nose for stuff in exchange for staying quiet.
+Josh says that keeping his head above water is one of the hardest parts of being on the run.
+"It's expensive running all the time—people rip you off constantly.
+When you're paying for an apartment or buying a car in cash, it doesn't take a mind reader to work out something's going on.
+People up-charge you for stuff in exchange for staying quiet."

 Now a free man, Josh's habits from his days on the run stay with him.
-Sitting in the passenger seat of his car, he drives me through busy London streets pointing out exactly where the CCTV cameras are; which traffic cameras aren't in use; which of the hundreds of vehicles passing by are undercover police cars.
-He points out a plain-clothed police officer in a rush-hour crowd at Oxford Circus.
+Sitting in the passenger seat of his car, he drives me through busy London streets, pointing out exactly where security cameras are, which traffic cameras aren't in use, and which of the hundreds of vehicles passing by are undercover police cars.
+He gestures toward a plainclothes police officer in a rush-hour crowd at the underground metro station.